-Pelosi: House Judiciary will sue former WH counsel McGahn
+House Judiciary sues to force McGahn to testify

 The Judiciary panel has also filed a petition in federal court to obtain secret grand jury material underlying Mueller’s report.
 The request, filed on July 26, argues the panel needs the information as it weighs whether to pursue impeachment.
 The committee and the Justice Department agreed to file arguments by the end of September, pushing any resolution until October.

-Democrats are pushing ahead with their investigations following Mueller’s testimony before the Judiciary Committee in July, when he told the panel he had not “exculpated” Trump.
-Democrats are trying to focus public attention on Mueller’s words and on his 448-page report’s contents, including several episodes in which Trump sought to influence the special counsel’s investigation into Russia election interference.
+The lawsuits come after Mueller’s testimony in July, when he told the panel he had not “exculpated” Trump.

-Mueller concluded that he could not exonerate Trump on obstruction of justice.
-He also concluded that there was insufficient evidence to prove a criminal conspiracy between Trump’s campaign and Russia.

 Nadler said the grand jury information “is critically important for our ability to examine witnesses” like McGahn and investigate the president.
 He said the Mueller report is not all of the evidence, but “a summary of the evidence.”

+The top Republican on the panel, Georgia Rep. Doug Collins, said Democrats are “only interested in the fight and public spectacle of an investigation, but not actually in obtaining any real information.”

 Democrats are fighting the Trump administration in court on several other fronts.
 The House Ways and Means Committee sued the Treasury Department and IRS officials this summer in an attempt to obtain the president’s tax returns.
 And in two other cases, the administration has tried to stop financial institutions from turning over Trump’s personal records to Congress.